Multirious/bevy_tween/README.md

   - Makes a very extendable system, thanks Bevy's ECS!
 - Advanced timer.
 This crate has custom timer implementation tailored for featureful and reliable tweening.
+  - Designed with looping in mind.
+You can loop any tween.
+  - Edgecases are taken care of.
 - Dependency injection.
 Systems communicate through various specific components, allowing you to extends the behavior to your needs by supplying those components and reduce duplication.